Mirdasid dynasty: Dominance of the Kilab in northern Syria

 The dominance of the Kilab prevented Muhammad ibn Tughj al-Ikhshid (r.
-935–946), the ruler of Egypt and southern Syria, from effectively governing northern Syria, which he had conquered in the late 930s.
+935–946), the ruler of Egypt and southern Syria, from exercising power in northern Syria, which he had conquered in the late 930s.
 He allied with part of the tribe, appointing one of its chiefs, Ahmad ibn Sa'id, as governor of Aleppo in 939.
 In the months after, al-Ikhshid's forces were driven out of northern Syria by the Abbasids.
 Between 941 and 944, the political situation there was fluid and at one point, al-Ikhshid reoccupied the region.
 He appointed Ahmad ibn Sa'id as governor of Antioch and the latter's brother, Uthman, as governor of Aleppo.
 Their appointments aroused the jealousy of other Kilabi chiefs.
 Seeking to replace their kinsmen, they invited the Hamdanids of Mosul to invade Aleppo with their assistance.
 The 13th-century historian Ibn al-Adim asserts that the internal divisions among the Kilab enabled the Hamdanid Sayf al-Dawla to establish his emirate in Aleppo.
 Due to incessant Bedouin raids against his subjects, Sayf al-Dawla expelled most of the tribes of northern Syria to the Jazira, except for the Kilab, which was the only Bedouin tribe authorized to inhabit the area.

 Throughout the 10th and 11th centuries, the Kilab "represented an organised military force with powerful cavalry trained in mounted swordsmanship and not fearing to confront a government army on the field of battle", according to Bianquis.
 Salibi notes that the northern Syrian Kilab's main military assets were its "Bedouin swiftness of movement" and its reservoir of tribal kin in the Jazira.
 The Kilab "served those who paid most and often, at a time of crisis, would sell their employer to the highest bidder", according to the historian Suhayl Zakkar.
 Kilabi tribes were involved in every Hamdanid struggle with the Byzantine Empire, which ruled the regions north of Syria, every uprising against the Hamdanids, and in intra-dynastic conflicts over the emirate of Aleppo.
 Between 1009 and 1012, the Kilab participated in the struggle for control of Aleppo between the emirate's ruler, Mansur ibn Lu'lu', and its former rulers, the Hamdanids, and their regional backers.
 Twice the Kilab betrayed the Hamdanids and their allies, and in return, demanded from Mansur numerous villages to supply them with grain, pastures to breed their flocks, and war horses.
 Instead, Mansur, who viewed the Kilab as a hindrance to his rule, strove to eliminate them by luring the tribesmen into a trap.
 To that end, in May 1012, he invited them to a feast, where his ghilmān (slave soldiers or pages; sing. ghulām) assaulted them.
 Several were killed and the rest were imprisoned in the citadel of Aleppo.